kyleyee522/483-ML-1/README.md

 # CPSC_483_Assignment_4

-In this assignment, we have to find the optimal amount of layers and nodes for the neural network that leads to the highest accuracy/lowest R2 (error) score.
+In this assignment, we have to create an optimal linear gradient function which allows us to have the best accuracy.
+We also had to make sure that our functions had a high accuracy without overfitting.